 In addition to Shackleton’s Epic Tim is author of the books ‘The Unforgiving Minute’ (publ.
 Random House) about his 3 polar expeditions, ‘Mawson: Life and Death in Antarctica’ the book released in conjunction with his international documentary film of the same name – officially endorsed by UNEP (the United Nations Environment Programme) in 2009 and co-author of the academic book The Frozen Planet (Open University, UK) jointly released with Sir David Attenborough’s BBC TV series.

-Tim is a board member of ZoosSA, and Patron of Nature Play SA – an organisation established to increase the time children spend in unstructured play outdoors and in nature to improve their fitness, problem solving ability, emotional resilience and mental wellbeing.
+Tim is a board member of ZoosSA, a Member of the Council and of the Adventure Sponsorship Committee of the Australian Geographic Society, and Patron of Nature Play SA – an organisation established to increase the time children spend in unstructured play outdoors and in nature to improve their fitness, problem solving ability, emotional resilience and mental wellbeing.